what is neurodivergencewhat is neurodivergence

 Political Connotations

-The word “neurodiversity” has been hijacked by identity politics.
+The word “neurodiversity” has been hijacked by identity politics and the social justice movement.
 Identity politics is based around the idea that there are oppressed groups of people who need special treatment.
 People with neurodivergences are often seen as being oppressed by society.
 So if you’re not part of the group, then you must be oppressing us.

 Identity and Diversity

 Identity-led language is prevalent within the autistic community.
 It can include use of the term “I am Autistic”, rather than “I have Autism”.
-While some choose to use Autistic Spectrum Disorder as the term, may feel this is still reflective of ableism, due to the medical nature of the term that the majority of society are familiar with.
+While some choose to use Autistic Spectrum Disorder as the term, may feel this is still reflective of ableism.
+This is due to the medical model of diagnosing developmental disorders, using terms that the majority of society are familiar with.

 Keep reading for more great content from our talented neurodivergent individuals and neurodiversity advocate!